Doctor's Notes on Diarrhea

 Diarrhea is a common condition that is characterized by frequent and loose bowel movements.
 Diarrhea that comes on suddenly is often due to a viral infection.
-Diarrhea that is persistent and lasts more than four to six weeks usually is a sign of an underlying problem with the gastrointestinal tract.
-Some conditions that cause chronic diarrhea include irritable bowel syndrome and inflammatory bowel disease.
-Other causes of diarrhea can include infections (such as salmonellosis, shigellosis, rotavirus, Norwalk virus, cholera, giardiasis, and cryptosporidiosis) food poisoning, and medication side effects.
+Diarrhea that is persistent and lasts more than 4-6 weeks usually is a sign of an underlying problem with the gastrointestinal tract.
+Causes of chronic diarrhea may include:

 Pancreatitis : Test Your Medical IQ QuizQuestion

 Pancreatitis is inflammation of an organ in the abdomen called the pancreas.See Answer

 Must Read Articles:

 Abdominal Pain (Adults)Learn about causes, symptoms, and treatment of abdominal pain in adults and when to seek medical care for related conditions such as pancreatitis, diverticulitis, Crohn's disease, ulcerative colitis, and more.